antoine-moinet/AI-challenge-Evooq-Moinet/README.md

 - <chat_model_name>: the model to query (default is gpt-4o)
 - <number_of_chunks_to_use>: how many similar chunks to retrieve for context (default value is 5)

-note that the embedding model specified at ingestion (or the default if not specified) will be stored in embedding_model.txt and used for subsequent queries (to search for relevant chunks of text in the pdfs based on similarity)
+note that the embedding model specified at ingestion (or the default if not specified) will be stored in embedding_model.txt and retrieved when query.py is run (similarity should be done with the same embedding model)

 ## Assumptions